 The 2020 elections are still 18 months away and yet pollsters are out in force, giving us just enough information to break out our crystal balls and make wildly irresponsible predictions.
-This is the second post in a three-part series looking at the Generic Ballot and it’s utility as an election predictor.
+This is the second post in a four-part series looking at the Generic Ballot and its utility as an election predictor.
 You can read the first post in the series here.

 Last post I argued that the Generic Ballot — the polling question that asks respondents if they plan to vote for a Republican or Democrat for Congress — is fairly predictive of election results when the poll is taken right before or on election day.
 But what about a year and a half out, as we are now from the 2020 election?